witekblach/homelab/README.md

 ??5.
 The `kubeconfig` for interacting with your cluster should have been created in the root of your repository.

-📍 _Here we will be installing [flux](https://fluxcd.io/flux/) after some quick bootstrap steps._

-1. Verify Flux can be installed

-    ```sh
-    flux check --pre
-    # ► checking prerequisites
-    # ✔ kubectl 1.27.3 >=1.18.0-0
-    # ✔ Kubernetes 1.27.3+k3s1 >=1.16.0-0
-    # ✔ prerequisites checks passed
-    ```

-2. Push you changes to git

-   📍 **Verify** all the `*.sops.yaml` and `*.sops.yaml` files under the `./ansible`, and `./kubernetes` directories are **encrypted** with SOPS

-    ```sh
-    git add -A
-    git commit -m "Initial commit :rocket:"
-    git push
-    ```

-3. Install Flux and sync the cluster to the Git repository

-    ```sh
-    task cluster:install
-    # namespace/flux-system configured
-    # customresourcedefinition.apiextensions.k8s.io/alerts.notification.toolkit.fluxcd.io created
-    # ...
-    ```

-4. Verify Flux components are running in the cluster

-    ```sh
-    kubectl -n flux-system get pods -o wide
-    # NAME                                       READY   STATUS    RESTARTS   AGE
-    # helm-controller-5bbd94c75-89sb4            1/1     Running   0          1h
-    # kustomize-controller-7b67b6b77d-nqc67      1/1     Running   0          1h
-    # notification-controller-7c46575844-k4bvr   1/1     Running   0          1h
-    # source-controller-7d6875bcb4-zqw9f         1/1     Running   0          1h
-    ```

-### 🎤 Verification Steps

-_Mic check, 1, 2_ - In a few moments applications should be lighting up like Christmas in July 🎄

-1. Output all the common resources in your cluster.

-    📍 _Feel free to use the provided [cluster tasks](.taskfiles/ClusterTasks.yaml) for validation of cluster resources or continue to get familiar with the `kubectl` and `flux` CLI tools._

-    ```sh
-    task cluster:resources
-    ```

-2. ⚠️ It might take `cert-manager` awhile to generate certificates, this is normal so be patient.

-3. 🏆 **Congratulations** if all goes smooth you will have a Kubernetes cluster managed by Flux and your Git repository is driving the state of your cluster.

-4. 🧠 Now it's time to pause and go get some motel motor oil ☕ and admire you made it this far!

 ## 📣 Post installation

 #### 🌐 Public DNS

 The `external-dns` application created in the `networking` namespace will handle creating public DNS records.
 By default, `echo-server` and the `flux-webhook` are the only subdomains reachable from the public internet.
-In order to make additional applications public you must set set the correct ingress class name and ingress annotations like in the HelmRelease for `echo-server`.
+In order to make additional applications public you must set the correct ingress class name and ingress annotations like in the HelmRelease for `echo-server`.

 #### 🏠 Home DNS